-Over the past 17 years of practice, Tom Selby has concentrated his practice in two (usually) distinct areas: patent litigation and professional liability defense.
-He serves as Co-Head of the firm’s Patent Litigation practice group working on patent and licensing litigation, and at the same time represents accounting firms in major regulatory and trial matters.
+Over the past 23 years of practice, Tom Selby has concentrated his practice in two (usually) distinct areas: patent litigation and professional liability defense.

-The other major focus of his practice is accountants’ liability: for more than a decade, Tom has represented a national audit and accounting firm in over 35 litigation and regulatory matters.
-Tom served as co-lead defending accountants in litigation over the Madoff fraud, and in the collapse of the Sentinel investment firm, in which the principal was convicted in what prosecutors called one of the largest criminal fraud cases ever to come out of Chicago.
-Although the vast bulk of these accounting matters involved GAAP and GAAS disputes, Tom has also handled litigation involving tax services, securities, non-competition, and employment/whistleblower issues.
-Tom has represented accountants and auditors in investigations by the Securities and Exchange Commission, Department of Justice, the federal Office of Inspector General, the Commodity Futures Trading Commission, and the United States Congress.
+The other major focus of his practice is accountants’ liability: for more than a decade, Tom has represented a national audit and accounting firm in over 40 litigation and regulatory matters.
+Tom has handled litigation, arbitration, and regulatory matters involving GAAP and GAAS disputes, tax services, securities, non-competition, and employment/whistleblower issues.
+Tom has represented accountants and auditors in investigations by the Securities and Exchange Commission, Public Company Accounting Oversight Board, Department of Justice, the federal Office of Inspector General, the Commodity Futures Trading Commission, and the United States Congress.

-In his pro bono practice, in 2014 Tom was lead defense counsel in a felony criminal trial in the District of Columbia in which the jury returned a not guilty verdict on all counts.
+In his pro bono practice, Tom represents families separated at the border in asylum matters before US immigration authorities.
+He has tried a felony criminal trial in the District of Columbia in which the jury returned a not guilty verdict on all counts, and handled matters through the firm’s partnership with the Montgomery County Public Defender’s office, including an additional criminal jury trial.
 He represents a client on Louisiana’s death row in post-conviction proceedings, and successfully represented an inmate in habeas corpus proceedings appealed from the Louisiana Supreme Court.
-He has also handled matters through the firm’s partnership with the Montgomery County Public Defender’s office, including an additional criminal jury trial.

 Tom was born and raised in Austin, Texas, and graduated from the University of Chicago in 1990.
 Between college and law school, Tom spent six years working in Texas state and local government and politics.
 Tom received his J.D., with honors, from The University of Texas School of Law, where he was a member of the Texas Law Review and the American Journal of Criminal Law.
 He joined Williams & Connolly in 1999.